 Fortunately, there’s a better way.

 Milliken & Company, a global diversified manufacturer and service provider in operation since 1865, has relied on the Milliken Performance System (MPS) to achieve exceptional process performances for decades.
-The system is characterized by a foundation of safety and strategic clarity (i.e., identifying and executing improvements most beneficial to the organization) and supported by nine pillars (principles):
+The system is characterized by a foundation of safety and strategic clarity (i.e., identifying and executing improvements most beneficial to the organization) and supported by these pillars (principles):

 - Continuous skills development